jkrauth/shg_frog/README.md

 > Want to know more about FROG?
 > R. Trebino, Frequency-Resolved Optical Gating: the Measurement of Ultrashort Laser Pulses, Kluwer, Boston (2002)

 Commercial devices exist, but are rather expensive.
-A home-build device can save a lot of money.
+A home-built device can save a lot of money.
 The code in this repository provides:

 * A graphical user interface for the measurement of the so-called FROG trace.